yuloh/blog/content/posts/passport-guide-server-side-web-app-clients.md

 Go ahead and delete every controller in `app/Http/Controllers/Auth` except for the login controller.
 You can also delete the blade templates in `resources/views/auth`.
 The `CreatePasswordResetsTable` migration (`migrations/2014_10_12_100000_create_password_resets_table.php`) should be deleted too.

 Navigate to the `LoginController` in your editor (you can find it at `app/Http/Controllers/Auth/LoginController.php`).
 Right now it's almost empty.
 That's because most of the logic is in the `AuthenticatesUsers` trait.
-The default login code doesn't work for OAuth login so go ahead and delete the `use AuthenticatesUsers` line and the `redirectTo` property.
+The default login code doesn't work for OAuth login so go ahead and delete the `use AuthenticatesUsers` line.

 Since you aren't using the trait anymore you need to write your own `login` and `logout` methods.
 The `login` method will kick off the OAuth flow -- it needs to redirect to the Passport server's `/oauth/authorize` route and include the necessary OAuth parameters in the query string.
 The final redirect URI will look something like this: